drycc/logger/README.md

 ## Description
 A system logger for use in the [Drycc Workflow](https://drycc.com/workflow/) open source PaaS.

-This Docker image is based on [quay.io/drycc/base](https://github.com/drycc/docker-base) image.
-You can see what version we are currently using in the [Dockerfile](rootfs/Dockerfile)

 The new v2 logger implementation has seen a simplification from the last rewrite.
 While it still uses much of that code it no longer depends on `etcd`.
 Instead, we will use kubernetes service discovery to determine where logger is running.